 15.2.
-Normal-Id Generalised Linear Model (Linear Regression)
+Normal-Id Generalized Linear Model (Linear Regression)

-Stan also supplies a single primitive for a Generalised Linear Model with normal likelihood and identity link function, i.e. a primitive for a linear regression.
-This should provide a more efficient implementation of linear regression than a manually written regression in terms of a normal likelihood and matrix multiplication.
+Stan also supplies a single function for a generalized linear model with normal likelihood and identity link function, i.e. a function for a linear regression.
+This provides a more efficient implementation of linear regression than a manually written regression in terms of a normal likelihood and matrix multiplication.